Plenty of fish?

 In short: fish is really good for you.
 But can you have too much of a good thing?

-The bad news is that your favourite fish and chips could include a nasty serve of toxins such as mercury or PCBs.
+The bad news is that your favourite fish and chips could potentially include a serve of toxins such as mercury or PCBs.
 The risk to your health depends on which type of fish you choose, where and how it was caught or farmed, and how often you eat it.

 The good stuff: omega-3s in fish